todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 Native integer calculations on the RP2040 - that is, addition, subtraction and multiplication of at most 32-bit numbers - are around [35 times faster](https://forums.raspberrypi.com/viewtopic.php?t=308794#p1848188) than the software-emulated floating point equivalents.

-At the specified 133MHz clock rate, floating point operations take around 500ns, allowing at most 40 (at likely rather fewer) per sample.
+At the specified 133MHz clock rate, floating point operations take around 500ns, allowing at most 40 (in practice, likely rather fewer) per sample.
 Even a single call to more complicated floating point functions such as `sin` is too expensive to run every sample.
 For this reason, ComputerCard does not use floating-point variables.

 Since the Computer uses a 12-bit DAC, the approach I have taken instead is to use signed 16-bit integers to store signals, but usually signed 32-bit integers (`int32_t`, as defined in the `cstdint` header) to process them.
 The hardware integer multiply on the RP2040 makes many such operations very efficient.